SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 SharePoint will create the developer site and you will be able to see its progress in the SharePoint admin center.
 After the site is created, you can browse to your developer site collection.

 ## Set up a document library
-In order to use the preview features, you will need to set up a document library with a new column and upload SharePoint workbench.
+In order to use the features of the SharePoint Framework, you will need to set up a document library with a new column and upload SharePoint workbench.
 This procedure uses the default document library in your developer site collection.
 This will be called **Documents** in the left navigation.

+* Go to your developer site in a browser.
 * Choose the gears icon on the top right and then choose **Site settings** to open the settings page.
 * Choose **Site libraries and lists** under the **Site Administration** category.
 * Choose **Customize Documents**